Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker/docker_coupled.md

 * `SERVICE_REGISTRY_ADDRESS` environment variable overides the `service.registry.address` in the `application.properties`.
 * `SERVICE_REGISTRY_PORT` environment variable overides the `service.registry.port` in the `application.properties`.
 * Do not use `localhost` or `127.0.0.1` to address the Arrowhead Core or Support systems!
 Use always the real IP address of the given host machine.
 Or alternatively you can use the `172.17.0.1` docker bridge gateway address, but only within the same host machine that runs the docker engine.
+* To change any environment variable requires to recreate the related container.
+    * Recreating a system container always overrides the bind mounts, so the `/config` folder content will be set back to the defaults.
+Always make sure to backup your configuration before system container recreation.
+    * Recreating a database container does not effect the named volumes, so the new container will use the same persistent database files.

 ### ServiceRegistry